sosheo/oreg/README.md

-# Oreg - JavaScript Regular Expression Builder
+# oreg - JavaScript Regular Expression Builder

     oreg is currently in development and is not ready for production use.

     Please feel free to take a look but don't bank on anything working.

-Oreg is a JavaScript library designed to provide an Object-Relational Mapping (ORM) Query Builder-like interface for constructing regular expressions.
+oreg is a JavaScript library designed to provide an Object-Relational Mapping (ORM) Query Builder-like interface for constructing regular expressions.
 This intuitive and fluent API simplifies the process of creating complex regular expressions, making your code more readable and maintainable.

 ## Features